edgedb/easy-edgedb/README.md

 }
 ```

 This only tells us that there are three objects of type `City`.
-To see inside them, we can add property names to the query.
+To see inside them, we can add property or link names to the query.
 We'll select all `City` types and display their `modern_name` with this query:

 ```
 SELECT City {